 A large central table and chairs affords viewing of historic photograph albums and reference material.

 A large display cabinet contains various items pertaining to the history of Phillip Island & District.
 Smaller cabinets contain a) Aboriginal artefacts (registered with Aboriginal Victoria) and b) items pertaining to the McHaffie family (first colonists on Phillip Island).

 A fun museum detective sheet is available for children to follow and is suitable for primary school aged children, or with adult/older sibling assistance.

-A DVD on the history of the island is available for small group viewing in the museum.
+A DVD on the history of the island (2017) is available for viewing in the museum, or for purchase $10.
 Running time approx 15 minutes.

 A touch screen with six topics - Surfing; Guesthouses; Farming; Shipwrecks; Artists Past and Present; local Aboriginal words - is available for viewing.

 The museum has a reference library of Phillip Island history publications and enquiries are welcome.
 (See SERVICES)